CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 The response from the `remote-service` is a simple text that reads: `Awesome 👍🏻, here's the reply from the remote service.`.
 With everything in place, React will finally render the successful response message on the browser for authenticated users.

+## 4. Containerize Spring in a Cloud Native Way: Jib and Gradle

+Jib is a powerful tool that simplifies the process of building Docker images for Java applications without requiring a Docker daemon.

+Jib integrates smoothly with Gradle, allowing you to build images directly from your build scripts.
+This means you can define your image configuration in your build.gradle file, keeping everything in one place.